 The numbers show that targeted marketing is more effective, even up to twice as much.
 According to the research conducted by IBM, 56% of consumers feel that most of the messages from brands are irrelevant or unimportant to them.
 This statistic shows why targeted content has become more and more important.
 Another study, this time from Accenture, states that 87% of customers use more than one device during the day for receiving different content.
 This kind of behaviour opens up a whole new potential opportunity for brands to get customers’ engagement.
 The core of marketing should focus on hyper-targeting and personalisation.
 An Infosys study says that personalisation has a positive impact on around 86% of customers!

 Targeted campaigns may have a smaller reach, but better results than mass marketing.
 This type of marketing is built around specific consumer needs and preferences.
 Generic messages used in mass marketing has much less impact.
 We have to remember that not all consumers are the same, so when you use one approach in your marketing strategy to reach all the audience, you can, in fact, reach no one.

-Hyper-targeting allows not only to get your company’s ads in front of potential customers, but it also tracks your target group.
-TASIL is the perfect tool for both these things.
+Hyper-targeting allows you not only to get your company’s ads in front of potential customers but also to track your target group.
+TASIL is the perfect tool for both of these things.
 Precise personalisation allows you to create direct messages to your customers.